Pyligent/Business-Analytics-Platform/README.md

 what's current ratings and reviews for exist owners,etc.
 A unified business data analytics platform will solve this problem.
 This platform will provide the detailed business insights and recommendations based on different industry and provide the rating prediction.

-### This project's target is to build a Unified Business Data Analytics platform(Web/Mobile)
+### This project's target is to build Unified Business Data Analytics platform(Web/Mobile)
-- Integrated Data Analytics Platform to provide Data Dashboard, Business Insight, Geographic Analysis, Rating Prediction and Business Recommendation
+- Integrated Data Analytics Platform to provide Data Pipeline, Data Dashboard, Business Insight, Geographic Analysis, Rating Prediction and Business Recommendation
 - Build the deep learning sentiment analysis model to predict rating(improved accuracy to 80%+)
 - Hybrid Recommendation Engine (Content-based Filtering/Knowledge-based Filtering)
 - Deployment on GCP or AWS or Mobile Platform(Herokuapp only support 5000 Lines for free version)